symfony/symfony-docs/components/form.rst

 Translation
 ~~~~~~~~~~~

-If you're using the Twig integration with one of the default form theme files
+If you are using the Twig integration with one of the default form theme files
 (e.g. ``form_div_layout.html.twig``), there is a Twig filter (``trans``)
 that is used for translating form labels, errors, option
 text and other strings.